codeforjapan/scrape_c4j_tumblr/README.md

 ```

 ## LICENSE
-You can use this repository under the MIT license.
+This software is released under the MIT License, see LICENSE.txt.